By Erich Hackl

 Translated by Mike Mitchell

-A master of German non-fiction and literature, Erich Hackl humanizes tragedies of epic proportions in three stirring and poignant stories of individuals affected by mid-century fascism.
+A master of German non-fiction and literature, and recognized advocate of human rights, Erich Hackl humanizes tragedies of epic proportions in three stirring and poignant stories of individuals affected by mid-century fascism.

 Inspired by photographs, and with the aid of descendants and witnesses, Erich Hackl brings to light three evocative personal histories, widening the frame and setting the stillness of history back in motion.
 What happens to the second and third generation descendants of war refugees who relocate to other countries where there is increasing turmoil?
 Whose eye was behind the camera during the most infamous documentations of twentieth century genocide, and what traceable effects did the Holocaust have on the photographer?
 What can be learned from an inconspicuous street sign in Linz bearing the name of Austrian resistance fighter Gisela Tschofenig?
 “The Klagsbrunn Family: A Story Coming to Light” traces the multi-generational story of emigrants from Vienna to Brazil, where their grandson and his wife were tortured during the dictatorship for communist activities and fled to Chile, Argentina, Italy — and then, ironically, a now-welcoming Berlin.
 “The Photographer of Auschwitz” is a biographical sketch of Wilhelm Brasse (1917–2012), a Polish political prisoner who photographed Auschwitz prisoners and saved evidence of Mengele’s crimes.
 “Tschofenig: The Name Behind the Street” recounts an improbable wedding at Dachau and attempts to resurrect a resistance fighter’s accomplishments amidst a family squabble that threatens to bury her forever.